Getting Started with AssisT

 - Look Up Words — Dictionary, Translation, Highlight Menu

-- Reading Aids — Reading Guide, Focus Mode, Progress Bar, Text Stats
+- Reading Aids — Reading Guide, Focus Mode, Magnifying Lens

-- Pointer & Zoom — Magnifying Lens, Custom Cursor
+- Pointer & Zoom — Custom Cursor, Screen Zoom

-- Visual Comfort — Dark Mode, Color Overlays, Text Customization
+- Visual Comfort — Color Overlays, Text Customization, Reduced Motion

 - School Tools — Citations, LMS Integration

 Toggle features on/off as needed.
-Settings are saved automatically.
+Settings are saved automatically and sync across devices when signed into Chrome.

 Step 2: Try Your First Feature